 - Strategic shifts that describe the strategic changes the FBI needs to make in order to achieve its vision.

-- Strategy map that shows the objectives necessary for the strategic shifts to be achieved.
+- Strategy map that shows the objectives and activities necessary to achieve the strategic shifts.

-- A scorecard that measures success and informs FBI leadership on the level and rate of progress being made towards meeting identified objectives.
+- A scorecard that measures progress and informs FBI leadership on efforts made towards meeting objectives.

-- Initiatives, or special projects, that are put into place to improve strategic performance and generate positive momentum for change.
+- Initiatives, or projects, that are put into place to improve strategic performance and generate momentum for positive change.

-Strategic Shifts and the objectives on the Strategy Map are revalidated every year to ensure that they still accurately reflect the FBI’s strategic aims and efforts and that they align with any updates made to the Department of Justice and Office of the Director of National Intelligence strategies.
+Strategic Shifts and the objectives on the Strategy Map are revalidated annually to ensure that they align with the National Security Strategy, , and the Director of National Intelligence’s National Intelligence Strategy.
+They are also revalidated to ensure they reflect the FBI Director’s strategic imperatives and initiatives.